coloradude/node-postgres/README.md

 Save this as database.js in a new folder called "models".

-Here we create a new instance of Client to interact with the database and then establish communication with it via the connect() method.
+Here we interact with the database and then establish communication with it via the connect() method.
 We then set run a SQL query via the query() method.
 Communication is closed via the done() method.
 Be sure to check out the documentation for more info

 More resources